-The Marshall University Speech and Hearing Center (MUSHC) is an integral part of the Department of Communication Disorders which is housed in the College of Health Professions at Marshall University.
+The Marshall University Speech and Hearing Center (MUSHC) is an integral part of the Department of Communication Disorders which is housed within the Marshall University College of Health Professions.

 The MUSHC is part of the institution of higher learning and operates in order to: